Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 What temperature do you cook salmon in the oven?

-I like to cook salmon at 350F/180C fan for about 15 minutes – then if you like, you can turn your grill to high and place the salmon under it to get some lovely charring on top for another couple of minutes.
+I like to cook salmon at 350°F (180°C) fan for about 15 minutes – then if you like, you can turn your broiler (grill) to high and place the salmon under it to get some lovely golden charring on top for another couple of minutes.

 Yes!
-You could use shrimp, crab meat or other oily fish like tuna or trout.
-You could also use tinned tuna.
+You could use shrimp, crab meat, or other oily fish like tuna or trout.
+You could also use canned tuna or salmon.

-You could just leave the sheets out – the bake will still be delicious.
+You could just leave the nori (seaweed) sheets out – the bake will still be delicious.

-What else can I top the bake with?
+What else can I top the sushi bake with?

 It keeps really well.
-Store it in the fridge in an airtight container and it will be fine for 3 days.
+Store it in the fridge in an airtight container, and it will be fine for up to 3 days.
+Enjoy it cold, at room temperature, or heat it in the microwave.

 Print